atuinsh/atuin/docs/docs/key-binding.md

 ## Custom up arrow filter mode

-It can be useful to use a different filter mode on the up arrow.
+It can be useful to use a different filter or search mode on the up arrow.
 For example, you could use ctrl-r for searching globally, but the up arrow for searching history from the current directory only.

 Set your config like this: